 For myself, I really like writing.
-I can get sucked into writing these in depth posts for hours and be happy when I finally finish putting all my thoughts together to share with my readers.
+I can get sucked into writing these in depth posts for hours.
+I’m happy when I finally finish putting all my thoughts together to share with my readers.

 Let getting off of Facebook be the time you re-discover one of your passions.
 Maybe you can pick up that guitar again and start making music.
 Or maybe you can pick up that paint brush and start creating some art again.

 Ending your Facebook account could potentially lead you to more excitement in your life than you may have ever had before.

 It’s almost like a time honored tradition that whenever someone decides to leave Facebook, they have to announce it to everybody in one final status.

 I myself even did an hour by hour status update the last few hours leading up to my quitting Facebook one time before.

 Of course I stayed off for a few days, and then I was right back on like nothing happened.
 I put unnecessary pressure on myself to stay off of Facebook.

 When I finally did quit my personal Facebook for good, I didn’t even give a warning about it.
 I just decided I was ready to get off and left without really letting anybody know.